-BofA Finance LLC \$843,000 Pricing Supplement (To Prospectus dated December 31, 2019, Series A Prospectus Supplement atled December 31, 2019 and Product Supplement EQUITY-1 dated January 3, 2020) Contingent Income Filed Pursuant to Rule 424(b)(2) Registration Statement No. 333-234425 October 31, 2022 Fully and Unconditionally Guaranteed by Bank of America Corporation
+BofA Finance LLC \$- Preliminary Pricing Supplement - Subject to Completion (To Prospectus dated December 31, 2019, Series A Prospectus Supplement dated December 31, 2019 and Product Supplement EQUITY-1 dated January 3, 2020)

+Filed Pursuant to Rule 424(b)(2) Registration Statement No. 333-234425

+June 17, 2022

+Fully and Unconditionally Guaranteed by Bank of America Corporation

-Linked to the Least Performing of the Dow Jones Industrial Average ®, the Russell 2000® Index and the S&P 500® Index
+Linked to the Least Performing of the Dow Jones Industrial Average [®], the Russell 2000[®] Index and the S&P 500[®] Index

-- Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of 12.50% per annum (1.0417% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 75% of its Starting Value. - Beginning on November 3, 2023, callable quarterly at our option for an amount equal to the principal amount plus the relevant contingent coupon payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 25% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity you will receive the principal amount.
-At maturity you will also receive the final contingent coupon payment if the closing level of each Underlying on the final Observation Date is greater than or equal to 75% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index, due November 5, 2025 (the "Notes") priced on October 31, 2022 and will issue on November 3, 2022. - · The Notes will not be listed on any securities exchange - CUSIP No. 09709V5C6.
+- · Approximate 5 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of 9.35% per annum (0.7792% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 65% of its Starting Value - Beginning in June 2023, automatically callable quarterly for an amount equal to the principal amount plus the relevant contingent coupon payment if the closing level of each Underlying is greater than or equal to 100% of its Starting Value on the relevant Observation Date occurring quarterly. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 35% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity you will receive the principal amount.
+At maturity you will also receive the final contingent coupon payment if the closing level of each Underlying on the final Observation Date is greater than or equal to 65% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Contingent Income Auto-Callable Yield Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index, due July 6, 2027 (the "Notes") are expected to price on June 30, 2022 and expected to issue on July 6, 2022. - · The Notes will not be listed on any securities exchange. - CUSIP No. 09709U2Y3.

-The initial estimated value of the Notes as of the pricing date is \$965.90 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$930.00 and \$980.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-9 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-9 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.